Try Something Green And Nutrtrious Called Rapini

 Today, I want to talk about Italian Rapini, also known as Broccoli Rabe (Broccoli Rob) or Broccoli Raab, depending on where you buy it.

-In Canada we call it Italian Rapini which is how you will find it at the grocery store.
+In Canada, we call it Italian Rapini, which is how you find it at the grocery store.

-Almost all major grocery stores in Canada should carry Italian rapini and should be used with-in 4 to 5 days after bringing it home or harvesting it from your garden.
+Almost all major grocery stores in Canada should carry Italian rapini, and it should be used within 4 to 5 days after bringing it home or harvesting it from your garden.

-Store in your refrigerator crisper wrapped in paper towel.
+Store in your refrigerator crisper wrapped in a paper towel.

 What is Italian Rapini?

-Rapini is similar to the turnip than it is broccoli even though there are distinct similarities.
+Rapini is more similar to the turnip than broccoli, even though there are distinct similarities.

-It really is unique and full of flavour if prepared properly or as we like to enjoy it the Classic Italian Rapini recipe way.
+It is unique and full of flavor if prepared correctly or as we like to enjoy it, the Classic Italian Rapini recipe way.

 Alert– Rapini and garlic go hand-in-hand and are a must whenever preparing a dish.

-In the Italian Rapini (Broccoli Rabe) family there is also Broccoli and Broccolini which are all similar in tastes but just a bit different.
+The Italian Rapini (Broccoli Rabe) family also has Broccoli and Broccolini, all similar in taste but just a bit different.

-Everyone knows what broccoli is as it’s a staple in many Canadian diets.
-You either love it, hate it or smother it in cream sauce.
+Everyone knows what broccoli is, as it’s a staple in many Canadian diets.
+You either love, hate, or smother it in cream sauce.

 What is broccolini?

-Broccolini is a hybrid of broccoli and kale and has smaller flowers and longer stalks.
+Broccolini is a broccoli and kale hybrid with smaller flowers and longer stalks.